 Lectio Divina is a spiritual practice that Christians have used for listening to God through His Word for centuries.
 Lectio divina is more than reading God’s Word; it is reading and listening for God’s Voice.
 It is seeking to have a conversation with God.
 You speak, but you also listen.
 You go back and forth between speaking to God and listening to him.

 Preparation/Silencio: With your eyes closed, let your body relax, and allow yourself to become consciously aware of God’s presence with you.
-Express your willingness to hear from God by using a brief prayer such as “Speak, Lord, for your servant is listening.”
+Express your willingness to hear from God by using a brief prayer such as "Come Lord Jesus" or “Speak, Lord, for your servant is listening.”

 Respond/Oratio: What is my response to God based on what I have read and encountered Read the passage one more time, listening for your own deepest and truest response.
 In silence after the reading, allow your prayer to flow spontaneously from your heart as you enter a personal dialogue with God.